gramineproject/graphene/Examples/sqlite/README.md

 but only within a **single Graphene instance**.
 In other words, a multi-process Graphene application is OK, but multiple Graphene instances should not access the same database file concurrently.

+Note that in a production setup, the database should be either mounted as a protected file, or from tmpfs, which would make it impossible to access from multiple Graphene instances anyway.